Key Action1 - Training course

 In order to obtain the official certificate from the University of Roma Tre, all participants will be provided with all didactic materials in digital or printed material, which they can review as well as use for sharing their knowledge among colleagues within their organization and beyond.

 In addition, a mailing list of participants will be created in order to exchange ideas/experiences.

 The Association Transgloblal was born with the aim of promoting real and active citizenship practices, valorization of diversity and cultures.
 Its main activities are teaching non-European languages and cultures, Italian for foreigners, analysis of the migration phenomenon, promotion of projects for cultural exchange between the communities living in metropolitan areas.
 Due to its long experience in the field, Association Transglobal collaborates with other associations dealing with the migration phenomenon both in Italy and other European countries and beyond, being involved in international cooperation projects.

 The course is run in its theoretical sessions by experts and scholars recognized as innovative and productive and partners of Associazione Transglobal.
 Other trainers will tutor the workshop and field sessions.

 Course fee and certification

-The first edition of the training course is planned for the week from 26th to 31st of October 2015.
-Following editions will be in January, March and May 2016.
-More detailed information on dates will be available by September 2015.
-Each course will be held with a minimum of 8 participants.
+The first edition of the training course is planned for the week from 6th to 10th of May 2019.
+Following editions will be held according to specific requests.
+Each course will be held with a minimum of 7 participants.

 Venue and accomodation

-The training sessions will take place in the Dipartimento di Scienze della Formazione, by the University of Roma Tre, located in the very centre of Rome, close to Termini Station and easily reachable by Metro.
-Please contact us at firstname.lastname@example.org for support in finding a proper accomodation and any further information.
+The training sessions will take place in the Dipartimento di Filosofia, Comunicazione e Spettacolo, by the University of Roma Tre, located very close to a metro station and easily reachable.
+Please contact us at email@example.com for support in finding a proper accomodation and any further information.